tbretl/ae353-sp25/docs/setup/linux.md

 {: .note-title}
 > How to open a terminal
 >
 > When we say "open a terminal," what we mean is to start the **Terminal** application.
-Here is one way to do that:
+One way to do that on many linux distributions is to use the keyboard shortcut **ctrl-alt-t**.
 >
-> * Click the Launchpad icon in the Dock.
-> * Type "Terminal" in the search field.
-> * Click Terminal.
->
-> See documentation on [Open Terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac) for more information.
-Note that it is often helpful to have more than one terminal window open at the same time (or more than one tab in the same window).
+> Note that it is often helpful to have more than one terminal window open at the same time (or more than one tab in the same window).

 {: .note-title}
 > How to run a command
 >
-> When we say "run a command," what we mean is to type something into the terminal window and press return.
-For example, suppose we said:
+> When we say "run a command," what we mean is to type something into the terminal window and press enter.
->
-> > run the command `pwd` to find your current working directory
->
-> You would type `pwd` into the terminal window and press return, with the result being something like this:
->
-> ```
-> (base) timothybretl@Timothys-MacBook-Pro ~ % pwd
-> /Users/timothybretl
-> ```
->
-> See documentation on [Execute commands and run tools in Terminal on Mac for more information](https://support.apple.com/guide/terminal/execute-commands-and-run-tools-apdb66b5242-0d18-49fc-9c47-a2498b7c91d5/mac).
-Also see the [Command Line Primer](https://developer.apple.com/library/archive/documentation/OpenSource/Conceptual/ShellScripting/CommandLInePrimer/CommandLine.html) for a list of frequently used commands.

 Second, to check if either Miniconda or Miniforge is installed, open a terminal and run the following command (it tries to update whatever is installed --- Miniconda or Miniforge --- to its latest version, something you should do from time to time anyway):